How to Conserve Water Outdoors

 Toilets are fairly inexpensive, especially when you combine the future water and money savings.
 Upgrading your toilet to a maximum 1.28 gpf toilet can save, on average, 13,000 gallons of water every year and over $2000 over the lifetime of the toilet.

 Go even further, and upgrade to a dual-flush toilet.
-A 1.1 / 1.28 gpf dual-flush will add more water and financial savings.
+A 1.1 / 1.28 gpf dual-flush toilet will add more water and financial savings.

 Like the kitchen, do regular checks around your bathroom sinks, toilets, tubs and shower heads.